olive-jy-song/rl_agriculture/README.md

  the reward function, the state definition, the action definition, etc.
 * `train.py` is the main script for training the DRL agents.
 It includes the training loop.

+* `config_analysis.py` creates bar-plots for the results of different configurations.